Gijs Cremer Eindhoven

 Andrew Tucker (1963) studied law in Australia (BA/LLB), UK (BCL) and The Netherlands, and has worked since 1988 as an adviser and consultant to private companies, governments and (semi-)public entities in various fields of international law.

 Andrew was a Fellow of the Law Faculty of the University of Melbourne from 1994 to 2001, and Research Associate at the TMC Asser Institute in The Hague from 1996-1998.
-Based in The Netherlands, he is Principal of Tucker & Associates, and Legal Counsel to the European Coalition for Israel.
+Based in The Netherlands, he is Principal of Tucker & Associates.

 Andrew is co-author of ‘Israel on Trial’, Soest (NLD), thinc.
 (2018).

 Academic Advisory Board

 Gregory Rose is a member of the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong, Australia, where he is Professor of Law and Chair of the University’s Academic Senate.
 He has served as Discipline Leader for the School of Law and as Chair of the University’s Thesis Examination Committee.
 His expertise is in international law, within which he has published widely concerning marine, environmental and counter-terrorism matters.
 He has conducted Australian government funded projects on detention operations and counter-terrorism legal training.